statshero/data-projects/README.md

 # A list of projects related to data

-This is a small selection of projects I've worked on in the past related to data.
+This is a selection of projects I've worked on in the past related to data.
 The images link to the project sites.
 Note that this only includes *public* projects.
-A good, general thought piece of mine is [Data as culture: how will we live in a data driven society?](https://www.statslife.org.uk/opinion/1848-data-as-culture-how-will-we-live-in-a-data-driven-society)
+A good, general thought piece of mine is [*Data as culture: how will we live in a data driven society?*](https://www.statslife.org.uk/opinion/1848-data-as-culture-how-will-we-live-in-a-data-driven-society)

 **Table of Contents**